 So can I submit my image after I’ve altered it?

 Within reason.
 We will not, for instance, accept digitally or otherwise enhanced or altered photos that do more to showcase Photoshop skills than showcase the community.
 Some adjustments, including spotting, dodging and burning, sharpening, contrast and slight color adjustment and blending, or the digital equivalents, are acceptable.
 You are also welcome to submit a photo you have cropped.
 Outside of this, however, if our judges see that a photographer has obviously altered his or her photo, Peridot Publishing reserves the right to disqualify it.
 Bottom line: There are contests that give bonus points for photo manipulation skills.
 This isn’t one of those.
-We will likely be wowed by your skills, but we prefer the simplicity of recognizable photos that will make Liberty Lake and Spokane Valley residents say, “Now that’s my community … and I love it!”
+We will likely be wowed by your skills, but we prefer the simplicity of recognizable photos that will make Liberty Lake residents say, “Now that’s my community … and I love it!”

 What should I know about photos that impact a person or have people in them?

 Photos that violate or infringe upon another person’s rights, including copyright, are not eligible.
 For a photo in which a person is a focal point and recognizable, you must secure a model release from the subject or, in the case of a minor, the subject’s parent or guardian and provide it to Peridot Publishing upon request.
 (Visit http://asmp.org/tutorials/forms.html for sample model releases from the American Society of Media Photographers.)